tnzx-project/tnzx-protocol/papers/visual-stratum/paper.md

 - *ntime (Bitcoin-style):* ntime is a Unix timestamp, not a random value.
 Replacing its low 16 bits with payload bytes introduces apparent clock drift that is statistically distinguishable from real timestamp behavior over time.
 This is separately discussed in Section 7.2 (Note on ntime undetectability).

 - *ntime in Monero:* The `ntime` field does not exist in standard Monero Stratum.
-In VS3-Monero, ntime is a TNZX extension field sent by tnzxminer; its presence in a Monero `mining.submit` is itself a distinguishing signal to a sufficiently detailed Stratum analyzer.
+In VS3-Monero, ntime is a TNZX extension field sent by vs-miner; its presence in a Monero `mining.submit` is itself a distinguishing signal to a sufficiently detailed Stratum analyzer.

 The entropy-equivalence undetectability argument therefore applies with full strength only to the V1 nonce nibble channel.